BinaryNate/markdown-previews/api.md

 <a name="LeftInnerJoinRelationship"></a>

 ## LeftInnerJoinRelationship
-Most often, an entry in `SObject.prototype.propertyMap` simply defines a friendly alias that maps to specific SalesForce property (e.g. `{ listPrice: 'List_Price__c' }`).
-However, there comes a time in every developer's life when a simple relationship won't cut it, and that's where this class comes in.
+Most often, an entry in `SObject.prototype.propertyMap` simply defines a friendly alias for a property of a SalesForce SObject (e.g. `{ listPrice: 'List_Price__c' }`).
+However, there comes a time in every developer's life when a simple relationship won't cut it, and that's when this class comes in.
 It lets you define a more complex relationship involving a
 [left inner join](https://developer.salesforce.com/page/A_Deeper_look_at_SOQL_and_Relationship_Queries_on_Force.com).

 **Kind**: global class